apache/stanbol/launchers/full/README.txt

 To start this after building use:

-  java -Xmx512M -jar target/eu.iksproject.fise.launchers.lite-0.9-SNAPSHOT.jar
+  java -Xmx512M -jar target/org.apache.stanbol.enhancer.launchers.lite-0.9-SNAPSHOT.jar

-The FISE HTTP endpoint should then be available at
+The Stanbol Enhancer HTTP endpoint should then be available at

   http://localhost:8080